tytydraco/yessleep/out/A_Theory_Worth_Disproving_Part_1.md

 I stared at Duncan’s lifeless corpse.
 Never had anything against the guy.
 He was neither the world’s greatest boss nor the worst.
 But I had an aging Mom to take care of and a warrant I’d fled from and couldn’t afford to have catch up with me, and as much as I wanted to be a Good Guy, the kind of guy my mother tried to raise me to be, the one who made the right choices even when the right choice fucked you in the ass …

-Well, sometimes you just need to be the guy that survives.
+Well, sometimes you just needed to be the guy that survived.

 “Fine,” I whispered.